TritonSE/onboarding/writeup/Introduction.md

 </details>

-### Jest
+### Vitest

-[Jest](https://jestjs.io) is an **automated testing framework for JavaScript projects** that can work with many other specialized technologies, including React.
+[Vitest](https://vitest.dev) is an **automated testing framework for Vite projects** that can work with many other specialized technologies, including React.
 We won't actually do much regarding testing in this guide because our focus is on core web development skills, but your engineering manager may place more emphasis on testing for your project.

+Vitest is modeled after another well-known testing framework called [Jest](https://jestjs.io), following essentially the same patterns.

-We also use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for extra powerful integration between Jest and React.
+We also use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for extra powerful integration with React.
 RTL essentially simulates a browser, including the ability to render React components and trigger user interaction events.

 ### Git and GitHub